 If you return your rental car with some damage, some rental car companies will insist that you pay your deductible before they file the claim.
 Verify that this will not be the case before you sign the rental agreement.
 You should not have to pay a deductible before the claim is filed, the damage inspection is complete, and the repair estimate has been received.
 Check your rental to see if it has the car safety features no vehicle should be without.

 There's an extra fee for the car being out of service if there is damage

 You should not have to pay an extra fee for the rental car being out of service for repairs due to damage that occurred while you were driving the rental car.
 This could be a trick to milk you out of a lot of money long after you've returned home.
 Find out the cheap travel secrets booking agencies don't want you to know.

 The price is too good

 As with anything in life, if the rental car deal looks too good to be true, it probably is.
-When you see an unusually low price for a rental car, check to see if your mileage is capped, if the car is old, if airport fees have not yet been added into the total, or if any ‘surprise’ additional charges will be tacked onto the price when you return the car.
+When you see an unusually low price for a rental car, check to see if your mileage is capped, if the car is old, if airport fees have not yet been added into the total, or if any 'surprise' additional charges will be tacked onto the price when you return the car.
 Done renting and ready to buy?
 Watch out for the signs you're about to fall for a terrible car deal.